mole

 One mole of a perfect gas at a temperature of 273.16 K (0°C) and a pressure of 101,325 pascals (1 atmosphere) has a volume of 22.414 liters.

-Recommendation 1 of the 94th meeting of the CIPM (2005), calls for Member States to “give consideration to the possibility of redefining ... the mole in terms of a fixed value of the Avogadro constant.”
-Such a redefinition could take place at the 24th CGPM in 2011.
+Recommendation 1 of the 94th meeting of the CIPM (2005), called for Member States to “give consideration to the possibility of redefining ... the mole in terms of a fixed value of the Avogadro constant.”

 The mole and the unified atomic mass unit.